ciwyaitd/element-table-column/README.md

 # element-table-column
-> A table-column component for element-ui. --base 2.2.2
+> A table-column component for element-ui. --base 2.3.2
+新增 showSlot 属性

 ## Installation
 ```shell